adamcrowe/dev-notes/Engineering/interviews.md

 * Use the onload callback: <img onload="imageLoaded()">

 ## What do call() and apply() do?
-* Both are used to assign a scope (`this`) to calling function ** call() takes arguments one-at-a-time: `func.call([thisArg[, arg1, arg2, ...argN]])` ** apply() takes an array of arguments: `func.apply(thisArg, [ argsArray])`
+* Both are used to assign a scope (`this`) to the calling function ** call() takes arguments one-at-a-time: `func.call([thisArg[, arg1, arg2, ...argN]])` ** apply() takes an array of arguments: `func.apply(thisArg, [ argsArray])`

 ## What is event delegation?
-* Rather than handling bubble up events to single event handler in parent component
+* Rather than adding event listeners to individual elements, you can assign an event handler to a parent element and catch any events on the children.
+** This is known as "bubbling up" events to the parent.

 ## What is a worker?
 * Because JavaScript is a single-threaded language, workers are used to offload computationally expensive work to a separate thread.